How to Share Social Emotional Learning Priorities With Your Team

 If we effectively work together to grow our students’ SEL skills and supports, then our students will…

 - Have increased capacity to do well in school and in life.

 - Feel safe to take risks as learners, thereby learning and growing more.

 - Build healthy relationships and approach learning with curiosity and excitement.

-The slide deck provides time for you to present your school or district’s SEL plan.
+The slide deck provides a chance for you to present your school or district’s SEL plan.
 This is an opportunity to convey the theory of action and the reasons why you are committed to SEL that are specific to your community.
 It’s also a chance to reflect with your teachers and staff on how SEL can be integrated across subject areas and reinforced naturally throughout the school day.

 We hope you find the deck useful to spark ideas and to give you a head-start on presenting to your team about your school or district’s approach to SEL.
 After you use it, connect with us on Twitter @panoramaed with photos and feedback from your presentation.
 We’d love to share with others how it went!

 For real-life examples of effective SEL strategies, download our guide to measuring social emotional learning.